rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

     - Manage

-- **REGION**: A region is a geographical location in which IAM resources reside.
+- **Region**: A region is a geographical location in which IAM resources reside.
   IAM service resources are global and can have a single tenancy across multiple regions.
 Oracle propagates changes made in the home region to all the regions.

-- **FEDERATION**: Federation is a mechanism between two or more parties acting as an Identity Provider and Service Provider.
+- **Federation**: Federation is a mechanism between two or more parties acting as an Identity Provider and Service Provider.
 It manages users and groups in the identity provider.
 IDCS provides federation for OCI by default.